 Race, Ethnicity and Cultural Heritage Forum (REACH Forum)

-The Race, Ethnicity and Cultural Heritage (REACH) Forum, formerly known as the Black, Asian and Minority Ethnic (BAME) Forum brings together all our staff and students to meet and help promote diversity and drive greater equality in our workplaces.
+The Race, Ethnicity and Cultural Heritage (REACH) Forum brings together all our staff and students to meet and help promote diversity and drive greater equality in our workplaces.

 Jointly run by The Institute of Cancer Research, London and The Royal Marsden NHS Foundation Trust, the forum brings together all our staff and students to meet with other colleagues, learn about each other's experiences, and provides a space to discuss issues and push for initiatives that can help promote diversity and drive greater equality in our workplaces.

-Over 2020, we worked with colleagues across the ICR to develop a new action plan, Race Equality: Beyond the Statements, which seeks to address the under-representation of Black, Asian and minority ethnic staff in leadership roles and in research careers within the ICR, and we are now taking this forwards through an ICR-wide working group.
+Our forum is working closely with colleagues across the ICR to drive progress on our organisational action plan, Race Equality: Beyond the Statements.
+The plan sets out actions and commitments to address the under-representation of Black, Asian and minority ethnic staff in leadership roles and in research careers within the ICR.

 Our forum meets regularly, both through informal monthly ‘lunch and chats’, and through our formal quarterly Forum meetings which we use to progress initiatives that support equality and diversity in the workplace.